Value-added tax (VAT)

 Vessel tonnage tax

-The exploitation of natural resources, including crude oil, natural gas, coal, salt, raw metallic metals, and non-metallic metals, etc., is subject to resource tax on a sales turnover or tonnage/volume basis.
-The range of tax rates are specified by the State Council.
+The exploitation of natural resources, including crude oil, natural gas, coal, salt, raw metallic metals, and non-metallic metals, mineral water, carbon dioxide gas, etc., is subject to resource tax on a sales turnover or tonnage/volume basis.

 Resource tax is collected on the usage of water in 10 provinces on a trial basis.